YarnSpinnerTool/YarnSpinner-Unity/README.md

 Yarn Spinner has been used in thousands of amazing games, including [Night in the Woods](http://nightinthewoods.com), [A Short Hike](https://ashorthike.com), [Lost in Random](https://www.ea.com/en-au/games/lost-in-random), [Dredge](https://www.dredge.game/), [Frog Detective](https://frogdetective.net/), [Button City](https://www.buttoncitygame.com/), [Escape Academy](https://escapeacademygame.com/en), [Baladins](https://www.baladinsgame.com/), and [Unbeatable](https://www.unbeatablegame.com/).

-To get Yarn Spinner, and support the team behind it, buy a copy from [the Yarn Spinner Itch.io Store](https://yarnspinner.itch.io) or check out the [Yarn Spinner Documentation](https://docs.yarnspinner.dev).
+To get Yarn Spinner, and support the team behind it, buy a copy from [the Yarn Spinner Itch.io Store](https://yarnspinner.itch.io) or from [the Unity Asset Store](https://assetstore.unity.com/packages/tools/behavior-ai/yarn-spinner-for-unity-267061), or check out the [Yarn Spinner Documentation](https://docs.yarnspinner.dev).

 This repo contains the Unity integration; you can find the core [Yarn Spinner compiler](https://github.com/YarnSpinnerTool/YarnSpinner) in its own repository.